o3de/o3de.org/content/docs/user-guide/_index.md

 ### Asset Changes {#lumberyard-aaa-engine-asset-changes}

-With the Lumberyard's Asset Processor, you can quickly get assets into the engine\.
+With the O3DE's Asset Processor, you can quickly get assets into the engine\.
 Save a file \(for example, from Maya or Photoshop\) into a directory, and the Asset Processor automatically processes that file from source art into game\-ready assets\.
-If you edit an asset, Lumberyard detects the change and automatically updates it in the background\.
+If you edit an asset, O3DE detects the change and automatically updates it in the background\.

 For more information, see [Using Asset Processor](/docs/user-guide/features/assets/processor.md)\.